 The same could be said about its predecessor, the Asus ROG II – you’re certainly going to have an advantage when it comes to performance thanks to top-tier specs and tighter control via the ROG-branded game controllers.
 The Asus ROG 3 is the Asus ROG II, but better.

 The differences between the two phones are worth pointing out.
 This is the first smartphone with the Snapdragon 865 Plus chipset, and it outperformed nearly every other phone we’ve tested on Geekbench.
-And the ROG 3’s looks are the most mainstream yet: rather than the original ROG Phone’s Decepticon-like angles, the new handset has a sleek flat back, with only the clear window that gives you a peek at the internals hinting at the series’ gamer chic origins.
+And the ROG 3’s looks are the most mainstream yet: rather than the original ROG Phone’s Decepticon-like lines and angles, the new handset has a sleek flat back with only a clear plastic window giving a peek at the internals hinting at the phone series’ gamer chic origins.

 Asus execs claim that supercars inspired this design shift, but it’s hard not to see the transition as a concession to a more mainstream smartphone look, to draw in consumers who don’t go for aggressive lines and RGB adornments.
 Showing it off won’t garner you much cred in gamer circles, but normies will be able to take it out in public without raising too many eyebrows.